YijingLiu1/Doodos/README.md

 ## Iter 1

 Our team is trying to build a platform for artists and graffiti lovers to communicate and share their works.
-The website is expected to have __Discover__ page for viewing posts and events, __Groups__ page to join groups and communicate, __DoodleMaps__ page to let users view posts by location, and __store__ page to purchase tools and merchandises.
+The website is expected to have __Discover__ page for viewing posts and events, __Groups__ page to join groups and communicate, __DoodleMaps__ page to let users view posts by location, and __Store__ page for users to purchase tools and merchandises.

 For Iteration 1, the work has been divided into UI part and API part.
-Yijing Liu works on the UI, and Haoran Yu works on the API.
+Yijing Liu works on the UI; Haoran Yu works on the API.

 ### UI - Yijing Liu